 "All rights reserved.
 Copyright © 1997, Microchip Technology Incorporated, USA.
 Information contained in this publication regarding device applications and the like is intended through suggestion only and may be superseded by updates.
 No representation or warranty is given and no liability is assumed by Microchip Technology Incorporated with respect to the accuracy or use of such information, or infringement of patents or other intellectual property rights arising from such use or otherwise.
 Use of Microchip's products as critical components in life support systems is not authorized except with express written approval by Microchip.
 No licenses are conveyed, implicitly or otherwise, under any intellectual property rights.
-The Microchip Technology Inc. in the U.S.A. and other countries.
 All rights reserved.
 All other trademarks mentioned herein are the property of their respective companies.
 No licenses are conveyed, implicitly or otherwise, under any intellectual property rights."